democracyforwardaotearoanewzealand/introduction/README.md

 31/05/2026: NZSIS have been informed of political interference surrounding a locksmith request for Hamilton Chambers.
 This led to Scott not being able to sleep inside DF HQ on opening night.

+31/05/2026: DF is aware of political subterfuge by those subjecting Kiwibank to Sunday trading restrictions leading to DF not being able to review the budget in full.

 **What is DF?**

 Current plans are to distribute 5G or Starlink based voting rods to households, so people can vote on a range of issues from their home.
 Every Saturday.
 Issues are presented on Free To Air TV.